dejwk/roo_display/doc/programming_guide.md

 #### Fonts

 As most things in `roo_display`, a font is represented by an abstract class: `Font`.
 Most of the time, you can treat a font as an opaque object that you pass to `TextLabel`.
-Nonetheless, we will now look at `Font` in some more detail.

 Logically, each font is a collection of _glyphs_ (individual symbols), covering some subset of Unicode.

 ##### Pre-packaged fonts

 The primary concrete font implementation in `roo_display` is the `SmoothFont` class.
 A smooth font stores glyphs in PROGMEM, using a custom internal data format.
-Smooth fonts are anti-aliased (they use 4-bit alpha), and support kerning.
+Smooth fonts are anti-aliased (they use 4-bit alpha), and they support kerning.
 In order to use a smooth font, all you need to do is to include and reference it, as we saw in the examples above.

 Most smooth fonts are _proportional_ (e.g. have varying glyph width), but they can also be _monotype_ (fixed width).

 Only the fonts that you actually reference get linked into your program.
 Don't worry when you see font files compiling - if you don't use them, your program's binary will not carry them.

 The `roo_display` library comes with a collection of free Noto fonts in various sizes and faces.
 They include Sans, Sans condensed, Mono, and Serif, and they come with bold and italic variants.
-The default charset includes about 340 glyphs, covering basic Latin, Latin-1 supplement, Latin Extended-A, as well as some assorted symbols (currency symbols, some commonly used Greek letters, etc.) You can quite easily see what specific glyphs are supported simply by looking at the font's `cpp` file.
+The default charset includes about 340 glyphs, covering basic Latin, Latin-1 supplement, Latin Extended-A, as well as assorted symbols (currency symbols, some commonly used Greek letters, etc.) You can quite easily see what specific glyphs are supported simply by looking at the font's `cpp` file.

 The footprint of smooth fonts in PROGMEM is reasonably small - unless you use many large fonts, they should not bloat your binaries.
 For example, the Noto Sans regular 27, which we have used a lot in the examples, uses 34KB (about 100 bytes per glyph on average).
 Large, complex fonts need more space: for example, Noto Serif italic 90 uses 177 KB total (about 520 bytes per glyph on average).

-> Note: storing fonts in PROGMEM allows `roo_display` to access and render them much more efficiently than if they were stored e.g. on an external SD card.
+> Note: storing fonts in PROGMEM makes them much faster to render than if they were stored on an external SD card or SPIFFS.

 In addition to smooth fonts, you will also find a simple fixed-size 5x7 'Adafruit' ASCII font.
 You will likely not find it very useful, except perhaps as a simple case study of the font implementation.